thunderbird/webext-docs/commands.rst

          :name: [``description``]
          :type: (string)

-         The new description for the command.
+         The description for the command.

       .. api-member::